The River Kennet flows through the urban centre of Reading and is fed by a number of brooks, each one important in its own right.

 - Reading: restoration is required on this stretch of the brook but is not compatible with the urbanised setting.
 We rely on planning gains as and when redevelopment takes place to secure enhancement work.

 These brooks are southern tributaries of the River Enbourne.
 All except the Baughurst Brook rise on chalk, and all are important fish spawning streams.
 The Kingsclere Brook supports a small population of wild brown trout.

 Ecchinswell Brook flows into the River Enbourne.
-It is a significant stream, rising on chalk and is accessible by public footpath.
-Ecchinswell is thought to have got its name from the Latin Eikena meaning ‘oak’, with the village and brook meaing ‘well by the oaks’.
-It is failing to meet Good Ecological Status but there is little data available about the health of this waterbody.
+It is a significant stream, rising on chalk, and is accessible by public footpath.
+Ecchinswell is thought to have got its name from the Latin Eikena meaning ‘oak’, with the village and brook meaning ‘well by the oaks’.
+Its waterbody status is moderate due to dissolved oxygen, poor nutrient management and poor livestock management.

 - The fluvial audit recommends that maintenance within the high sensitivity reaches should be minimal, focusing on riparian woodland management.
 The moderate/low sensitivity reaches offer opportunities for enhancement, continued low maintenance/restoring/planting of riparian trees and the re-creation of meanders.

 - At Kisby’s Farm, on the lower half of the reach, the channel is dammed to form an artificial lake and this affects the nature of the channel up- and downstream; the RCS recommends removing the weir/dam and reinstating the original channel structure.

 - A walkover is required to confirm the fluvial audit and RCS recommendations.
 Small-scale works, such as large woody debris and ‘roughening up’ the channel, will possibly be the most beneficial enhancements to make here.